-After its establishment, the development of the College of Management has been the rapidest amongst NTU colleges.
-To collaborate with society if training management talents and in pursuing academic research, the College expects its students to become perceptive, responsible, innovative, motivated, and ethical.
+After its establishment, the development of the College of Management has been the most ambitious amongst the NTU colleges.
+By collaborating with society, fine-tuning management skills, and in pursuing academic research, the College expects its students to become perceptive, responsible, innovative, motivated, and ethical.
 The College is committed to becoming the leading and the most influential business school; thus, the College establishes programs cautiously and emphasizes its teaching, research, social responsibility, and academic exchanges.
 The College seeks to develop a first-class faculty of both excellent researchers and outstanding teachers.
 Its goal is to offer students a quality management education with a global perspective.
 The College is dedicated to maintaining its position as a forerunner in both theoretical study and the application of knowledge.
 It aims to integrate its resources, to expand cooperation with corporations, to strengthen collaboration with society, and to elevate overall competitiveness.
 By emphasizing these concepts, the College ensures that it will remain a leading position in management education.